browserengineering/book/book/graphics.md

 `Canvas` inside that window.
 We pass the window as an argument, so that Tk knows where to display the canvas.
-The other arguments define the canvas's size; I chose 800×600 because that was a common old-timey monitor size.[^8] The third line is a Tk peculiarity, which positions the canvas inside the window.
-Tk also has widgets like buttons and dialog boxes, but our browser won't use them: we will need finer-grained control over appearance, which a canvas provides.[^7]
+The other arguments define the canvas's size; I chose 800×600 because that was a common old-timey monitor size.[^svga] The third line is a Tk peculiarity, which positions the canvas inside the window.
+Tk also has widgets like buttons and dialog boxes, but our browser won't use them: we will need finer-grained control over appearance, which a canvas provides.[^widgets]

+[^widgets]: This is why desktop applications are more uniform than web pages:
+    desktop applications generally use widgets provided by a common graphical toolkit, which makes them look similar.

+[^svga]: This size, called Super Video Graphics Array (SVGA), was standardized in 1987, and probably did seem super back then.

 To keep it all organized let's put this code in a class: